 You may have been told before just how detrimental crunching ice is for your teeth, with the brittleness and cold temperature of ice cubes actually posing a threat of fractures in your teeth.
 Microscopic cracks in the surface of the enamel that can then lead to bigger dental problems over time.
 Whilst crushed ice is less harmful than bigger cubes, it still isn’t advised as an alternative by us.
 Snacking on things like baby carrots will allow you to have something to crunch on, that isn’t going to be harming your teeth.

 Many people believe that the firmer the toothbrush, the better.
-This isn’t necessarily the case, if the bristles are too firm they can cause irritation to your gums which can then, in turn, lead to sensitive teeth.
-Speaking to one of our team members will allow you to explore our recommended options of toothbrushes.
+This isn’t necessarily the case if the bristles are too firm they can cause irritation to your gums which can then, in turn, lead to gum recession and sensitive teeth.
+Speaking to one of our team members will allow you to explore our recommended options for toothbrushes.